The Top Questions Your Investment Advisor Should Be Asking to Personalize Your Financial Plan

 - Home Ownership – If purchasing or upgrading a home is important to you, your financial advisor will need to adjust your planning so that funds for the down payment and upgrades are available at the right time.
 Let your financial advisor know if you are already a homeowner or if you plan to purchase a primary residence or vacation property and what your ideal timeline is for doing so.

-- Retirement - When and where do you hope to retire?
+- Retirement – When and where do you hope to retire?
 Your financial advisor needs to know your timeline to structure your investment portfolio.
+There are many strategies for generating income throughout your golden years.
+If already retired or retiring soon see our article Effective Strategies to Maximize Income in Retirement.

 - Travel – Is travel important to you?
 Now or during retirement?
 Your financial advisor can make sure you have funds available each year to see the world.